clbanning/anyxml/readme.md

 	&lt;/mydoc&gt;
 </code></pre>

-An example of encoding a map with mixed key types is in anyxml/examples/goofy_map.go.
+An example of encoding a map with mixed value types is in anyxml/examples/goofy_map.go.